SOFIASFL/Motion-analysis-report/README.md

 ﻿# Padel-Lite Tracking System

 End-to-end demo of a **padel player analytics pipeline**: YOLO detection → DeepSORT tracking → live dashboard → annotated video + stats JSON.
-Built to be **demo-ready in under an hour**, but structured so it can evolve into production.
+Built to be a **demo**, but structured so it can evolve into production.

 ## Why This Is Interesting (Recruiter-Friendly)
 - Real-time CV pipeline with detection + multi-object tracking.